-As students works through this year and finalizes their decision on a major, they will have the option to take Honors Track Core classes through the year.
-Students should have accumulated nine credit hours of Honors Program work by the end of this year (not including UNIV 1300).
+As students works through this year and finalizes their decision on a major, they will have the option to take Honors Core classes through the year.
+Students should have accumulated nine credit hours of Honors Program work by the end of this year.

-Students will begin working on their major plans and working on school appropriate Honors Tracks.
-Students should, during this year, work out a plan with the appropriate Honors Track Coordinator to insure that they can complete all the requirements to graduate.
+Students will begin working on their major plans and working on upper-division Honors work.
+Students should, during this year, work out a plan with the Honors Program Director to insure that they can complete all the requirements to graduate.
 This is the natural place for a transfer student to join the program.

 V. Student Involvement

-An Honors Track Student Organization will be established for students enrolled in the Honors Track.
-The Honors Track Director will advise this student organization.
-The organization will assist in organizing Honors Track colloquia and other events.
-Importantly for the culture of the university, this organization will as provide a social venue for Honors Track Students.
-The president and vice president of the Honors Track Student Organization will sit on the Honors Track Committee.
+An Honors Program Student Organization will be established for students enrolled in the Honors Program.
+The Honors Director will advise this student organization.
+The organization will assist in organizing Honors colloquia and other events.
+Importantly for the culture of the university, this organization will as provide a social venue for Honors Students.
+The president and vice president of the Honors Program Student Organization will sit on the Honors Program Committee.

-Other projects that the Honors Track Student Organization might undertake to further student involvement might include:
+Other projects that the Honors Program Student Organization might undertake to further student involvement might include: